aswebdev/uxd/user-experience-culture/the-client-value-equation.md

 ### Creating better client value with UX

 Offering a better user experience automatically provides an increased percieved value towards the organisation.
-Customers are
+Customers are more engaged and identify with the product.
+The *cost to serve* also decreases with less resources spent on obtaining new clients, listening to customer problems and support.
+Value will be created in fewer marketing costs (there are more customer advocates) and a better understanding of what the customer actually needs, which allows focus on the correct problems.